 What food options are available?

-Food is available for purchase at Offshoots Café and The Hive Garden Bistro (weather-dependent).
+Food is available for purchase at Offshoots Café or The Hive (season-dependent).
 Visitors can also bring their own food/beverages, but we ask that outside food is not consumed at the restaurant tables.
 There are many tables and benches throughout the grounds for picnic opportunities.